helena-spawn/grass-demo/readme.md

             this._curveEnd.y);
     };

-<code>Update</code> is the function that applies the force and drag on both the top point of the curve and the corresponding <code>curveEnd</code> control point.
+`Update` is the function that applies the force and drag on both the top point of the curve and the corresponding `curveEnd` control point.
 This is a loose implementation of Daniel Shiffman's physics engine.
 - apply the current acceleration to the top point and the top control point
 - if points exceed their boundaries invers the force to move the point in the other direction
 - apply the drag to the acceleration